Under heavy load, two request can simultaneously write to same cache file - should use locking

 We can't employ a general and safe locking mechanism to all caches.

-#4 Updated by Alexander Opitz over 6 years ago
+Updated by Alexander Opitz about 7 years ago

 - Status changed from Needs Feedback to Closed

 No feedback within the last 90 days => closing this ticket.

 If you think that this is the wrong decision or experience this issue again, then please write to the mailing list typo3.teams.bugs with issue number and an explanation or open a new ticket and add a relation to this ticket number.